|

 The rest of this page contains a conversion of the

-subtitles in Lua to a slightly more readable format.
+to a slightly more readable format.

 The screenshots below are not from the video - they're from here.